 Now comes new research that is among the first attempts at establishing a link between the quality of a company’s health-care programs and movement in its stock price.
 The study was not designed to prove a cause-and-effect relationship, which would require controlling for a host of other factors known or suspected to influence share prices.
 But it does show a strong, clear correlation.

 The research was led by Raymond Fabius, vice chairman of health-care research firm HealthNext and a longtime corporate medical leader whose career stops have included chief medical officer posts at General Electric and Thomson Reuters, and Dixon Thayer, the CEO of HealthNext.
-They and other researchers constructed four hypothetical stock portfolios populated with public companies that have won the Corporate Health Achievement Award (CHAA) of the American College of Occupational and Environmental Medicine (ACOEM) since 1997.
+He and other researchers constructed four hypothetical stock portfolios populated with public companies that have won the Corporate Health Achievement Award (CHAA) of the American College of Occupational and Environmental Medicine (ACOEM) since 1997.

 CHAA applicants go through a rigorous application and review process in which they are graded on 17 standards of health-care delivery and outcomes.